SEAN: It’s still hot, there’s still manga.

 ANNA: Nice, me too!

-MELINDA: This sounds great!
+MJ: This sounds great!

 SEAN: There is also Blank Canvas 5, A Certain Scientific Railgun: Astral Buddy 3, Dance in the Vampire Bund: Age of Scarlet Order 2, Grimgar of Fantasy and Ash 13, and Uzaki-chan Wants to Hang Out!
 3. Most of those we discussed when the digital version came out.